-9. I believe in human beings, and that all human beings should be respected as such, regardless of their color.
+9. I believe in human beings, and that all human beings should be respected as such, regardless of their colour.

 10. In my recent travels into African countries and others, I was impressed by the importance of having a working unity among all peoples, black as well as white.

-11. If you are in a country that is progressive, the woman is progressive… But in every backward country you’ll find the women are backward, and in every country where education is not stressed its because the women don’t have education.
+11. If you are in a country that is progressive, the woman is progressive… But in every backward country, you’ll find the women are backward, and in every country where education is not stressed its because the women don’t have an education.

 14. There is no better than adversity.
 Every defeat, every heartbreak, every loss, contains its own seed, its own lesson on how to improve your performance the next time.